tam-en/catcollectr-lesson/README.md

 	...
 	def __str__(self):
 	  return self.name
 	```

-4. Now lets update our views.py to use our models!
-Remember to remove your Cat class definition, we won't need that where we're going.
+4. Now lets update our main_app/views.py to use our models!
+Remember to remove your Cat class definition, we won't need that anymore.

 	```python
 	# main_app/views.py